Scant Testing in US Migration System Risks Spreading Virus

 “Every airplane that arrives with deportees is an alarm bell for the communities in our countries” said César Ríos, director of the non-governmental Salvadoran Institute of Migration.

-ICE has said 25 employees at U.S. detention centers have tested positive including 13 at a removal staging facility at the airport in Alexandria, which has sent at least 17 flights to Guatemala this year.
-It has not said how many of the 32,000 people in U.S. immigration detention have been tested for the virus.
+ICE has said 25 employees at U.S. detention centers have tested positive including 13 at a removal staging facility in Alexandria, which has sent at least 17 flights to Guatemala this year.
+It has not said how many of the 32,000 people in U.S. immigration detention have been tested.

-Attorneys for detainees have raised alarms about the risks of holding people in close proximity amid the outbreak.
-About half of those in ICE detention have no criminal history apart from an immigration violation, and advocates question whether these people need to be in custody given the crisis.
+Attorneys for detainees have raised concerns about the risks of holding people in close proximity.
+About half of those in ICE detention have no criminal history apart from an immigration violation, and advocates question whether they need to be in custody given the crisis.

-Despite twice halting deportation flights briefly, Guatemala has been receiving about one per day carrying roughly 50 to 100 people from a variety of U.S. detention centers over the last month, a sharp reduction from the normal pace.
-Guatemala halted deportation flights again Thursday evening in what the foreign affairs minister called a temporary pause.
+Despite twice halting deportation flights briefly, Guatemala has been receiving about one per day carrying 50 to 100 people from a variety of U.S. locations over the last month, a sharp reduction from the normal pace.
+Guatemala temporarily paused the flights again Thursday.

-ICE said once the tests of the passengers on Monday’s flight are rechecked and confirmed, it will decide whether it needs to re-evaluate medical protocols.

-With a population 17.2 million, Guatemala had 207 confirmed cases as of Friday afternoon.
+With a population of 17.2 million, Guatemala had 207 confirmed cases as of Friday afternoon.

 “Guatemala will be overwhelmed,” Heisler said.
 “They already have a very fragile health care system.
 From a public health and medical perspective, this is just unbelievably irresponsible of our country."